tellyalogicalguy/RNAseq_pipeline/README.md

 ___
 ## Setting up
 There are 2 main aspects to setting up.
-1. Setting up folders, downloading raw files and adjusting configuration (`data_info.txt`) file.
+1. Setting up directories, downloading raw files and adjusting configuration (`data_info.txt`) file.
 2. Setting up the genome index for `STAR`, downloading the `GTF`, `GFF` annotation files and a `chrom.sizes` file (containing the chromosome names and their length).
     * The second setup step is not covered here.
 But refer to [this tutorial](https://hbctraining.github.io/Intro-to-rnaseq-hpc-O2/lessons/03_alignment.html) and [here](https://www.biostars.org/p/173963/) to complete the necessary steps before running the pipeline.
-### Folder setup
+### Directory setup
-The project folders and scripts can be set-up automatically by running the `setup_initial_folders_hnRNPL_RNAseq.sh` script.
+The project directories and scripts can be set-up automatically by running the `setup_initial_folders_hnRNPL_RNAseq.sh` script.
-This script will take the name of a cell line/type as an argument and set up several folders necessary for the rest of the pipeline.
+This script will take the name of a cell line/type as an argument and set up several directories necessary for the rest of the pipeline.
-Since this pipeline was set-up for analysing publicly available RNA-seq data of different cell types where a particular protein of interest (hnRNPL) had been depleted, the default folder structure currently is `./exampleCellLine/rna_seq/hnrnpl/` in which the `data`, `scripts` and `results` folders will be made.
+Since this pipeline was set-up for analysing publicly available RNA-seq data of different cell types where a particular protein of interest (hnRNPL) had been depleted, the default directory structure currently is `./exampleCellLine/rna_seq/hnrnpl/` in which the `data`, `scripts` and `results` directories will be made.
 Here is an example output when running `setup_initial_folders_hnRNPL_RNAseq.sh exampleCellLine`, which contains useful instructions to finish set-up:
 ```
 Setting up folders in /home/subrampg/binf_analyses/hnrnpl_project/ (local)